This post includes affiliate links.

-*1 single crochet (sc) and 1 double crochet (dc) in the same stitch, then you skip a stitch and repeat from * as long as your pattern ask you to repeat it
+*1 single crochet (sc) and 1 double crochet (dc) in the same stitch, then you skip a stitch and repeat from * as long as your pattern asks you to repeat it

-Below you can find a video I created on how to do the Suzette stitch.
+Below you can find a video I created on how to do the crochet suzette stitch.
 Check it out:

 Subscribe to my Youtube Channel here:

 I hope you love these Suzette crochet stitch tutorial as much as I do.